Home

 Current availability:

 Now, it may say 'Spain' above, but traditional folk group Taburiente were actually from the Canary Islands, specifically La Palma.
-Nuevo Cauce ('New Riverbed', literally) was their second album, and is likely to be fairly unpalatable to anyone with a low tolerance for Spanish folk.
+Nuevo Cauce (New Riverbed, literally) was their second album and is likely to be fairly unpalatable to anyone with a low tolerance for Spanish folk.
 It starts well enough, with Folia Del Campesino, but the title track is a bit cheesy, though still many castanets away from the sort of stuff you can hear in tourist bars on the Costa del Sol, should you really wish to do so.
 The rest of the album veers between pleasingly authentic and a bit naff, though you'd have to be pretty hard-hearted to really dislike any of it.

 I rather suspect the album was recorded on the mainland, with Mellotron additions played by Canarios' Teddy Bautista, as despite their 'traditional' tag, it seems Taburiente branched out a little on Nuevo Cauce.
 It's all over the album, mostly strings (Folia Del Campesino, La Raza Vive, Aguantando, with pitchbend), but also cellos (Folia Del Campesino again), plus muffled choir on Canción De Las Poetas and Navidad Guancho, with possibly brass on the former, too, although all flute parts appear to be real.
 There's even a smattering of synth here and there, notably on Canción De Las Poetas and Canta A Tu Unidad.